katerinavlkova/english-for-designers/01-design-manifesto.md

 ## **Learning**:

 Learning in design is something that never really stops.
 Because the design world is always changing, it's important to stay curious and open to new ideas.
-By keeping up with the latest trends and trying out new tools, designers can continue to improve their skills and make sure their work stays
+By keeping up with the latest trends and trying out new tools, designers can continue to improve their skills and make sure their work stays relevant.

 ## **Simplicity**: